Mirror Meditation: A Powerful Way to Reconnect with Yourself

 We are used to catch our reflection many times throughout our day.
 I'll allow myself to guess, though, that you use it not to give yourself with a smile, but to adjust your make-up, your clothes, your hair, and whatnot.
 Not to mention the thorough examination of your face while doing your morning and evening beauty routines.

 Mirror meditation is a unique and powerful way to promote self-love, self-respect, the feeling of comfort in your own body, and self-esteem.

-From the very early age we are programmed to seek perfection in the way we look.
+From a very early age, we are programmed to seek perfection in the way we look.
 Even more so if you happen to be a girl.
 No matter how you personally define perfection, it makes you accentuate the things you don't like in yourself in order to make them better until it becomes a constant subconscious self-evaluation.

 As any other mindfulness meditation, it stands on three major pillars:

 - Open awareness of the present moment;

 This practice makes your face (or your whole body) your focal point.
 Squeezing it into your daily schedule can prevent or significantly reduce already existing mental health problems such as depression, anxiety, paranoia, and eating disorders.